 It doesn't remove any other software on your Ubuntu system, so it is safe to remove unattended upgrades package.

-From now on, your Ubuntu system will not automatically download and install important updates.
+From now on, your Ubuntu system doesn't automatically download and install important updates.
 You have to manually download and install updates once in a while by using commands:

 $ sudo apt update